 - Firstly it represents a developer writing and solving code on a screen.
 I deliberately avoided using a keyboard and screen with the ever evolving world of computing moving more towards touch screen devices.

-- Secondly it represents hands pushing 2 items together.
-On the left we have the recruiter with the skilled individual, whilst on the right the company with the empty position available.
-The two hands are coming together to fulfill the requirements of both sides.
+- Secondly, it represents hands pushing 2 items together.
+On the left, we have the recruiter with the skilled individual, whilst on the right the company with the empty position available.
+The two hands are coming together to fulfil the requirements of both sides.

-The icon is supported by a modern san-serif font which has an electronic feel to it, referencing to technology.
+The icon is supported by a modern sans-serif font which has an electronic feel to it, referencing to technology.

 This final logo is also very versatile, in terms of its layout and how it can be applied.
 For example, it can be used with the icon above, or to the left of the typography, or it can be used as a standalone mark.
 It can also work well on both black, and white background as appropriate.
 This range of flexibility has been illustrated in the images on the right.